memri/pod/docs/DataCollectives.md

 # About
 This documentation is part of [Pod](../README.md).

-Data Collectives are a storage for data shared across different people.
+Data Collective is a storage for data shared across different people.
 For example:

 * communities, e.g. people interested in plants, food, etc
 * family